spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

 As every non-functional requirement (NFR) each of these limitations might be changed and adjusted to the project needs.
 However that might require an additional implementation or refactorring of Spryker OOTB functionallities.

-For examples if our business requirements include sending objects over 10Mb via API, which is not typical for ecommerce projects, that is still possible with Spryker.
-However it might require a review of the business logic attached to the API endpoint, and be adjusted to the new requirements when neccesary.
-In this case the default requirment of 256Kb for a sync message size is not applicable anymore.
+For examples if your business requirements include sending objects above 10MB via API, which is not typical for e-commerce projects, that is still possible with Spryker.
+However it might require a review of the business logic attached to the API endpoint, and be adjusted to the new requirements.
+In this case the default requirement of 256KB for a sync message size is not applicable anymore.

 {% endinfo_block %}